-Solving LRE models with a VAR representation by this method is straightforward to implement, efficient, and can be handled easily with standard matrix algebra and conventional computational methods.
-The paper provides a number of functions for the solution of the companion quadratic matrix equation and the companion Sylvester equation with an economically-relevant application to the study of the transmission mechanism of monetary policy.
-For this purpose, the paper provides an illustration of the procedure based on the workhorse New Keynesian model and discusses the fundamental features of the model that permit the propagation of monetary policy shocks to inflation and the output gap-with particular attention to the role of the systematic part of the monetary policy rule (which determines the response to inflation and output deviations from their targets).
-The paper also points out how under the conditions that ensure the existence of a finite-order VAR representation of the solution, the identification of fundamental shocks for empirical research-including the identification of monetary shocks-can be made tractable.
+Hence, the paper discusses the fundamental features of the New Keynesian model that permit the propagation of monetary policy shocks to inflation and the output gap-with particular attention to the role of the systematic part of the monetary policy rule (which determines the response to inflation and output deviations from their targets) and to the recovery of fundamental shocks (particularly the monetary policy shock).
+The paper also shows how under the conditions that ensure the existence of a finite-order VAR representation of the solution, the identification of fundamental shocks for empirical research-including the recovery of monetary shocks-can be made tractable.